JIGOKUHEN/JIGOKUHEN/README.md

 ***
 feel free to call me by current display name on my github or ishy
 ***
-im obsessed with playing fisch roblox hmu if you play
+im obsessed with playing fisch roblox hmu if you play .
+I DONT SHIP SANCHODON
 ***

 projmoon/mouthwashing/phighting/rpgmakers